Currynomics/docs/docs/whitepaper/how.md

 To achieve the linking of the Redcurry Token to the real estate assets, it is imperative that no money or value can leave Redcurry Holding.
 For this purpose, the ownership structure above Redcurry Holding is created with the non-profit Currynomics Foundation as the sole shareholder.

 The Currynomics Foundation ensures that Redcurry Holding company does not distribute dividends and that Redcurry Holding invests all proceeds into real estate.
 Effectively, Redcurry Holding is a locked box where all sales proceeds of Redcurry tokens ever generated are stored, in the form of real estate and cash.
 The only way cash leaves Redcurry Holding, is when it buys back Redcurry tokens and burns them.
 And this can only take place at the respective Net Asset Value per token, so no dilution effect occurs.
-[Read more about the Currynomics Foundation and Redcurry Holding.](/asset/legal/overview?id=currynomics-foundation)
+[Read more about the Currynomics Foundation and Redcurry Holding.](/asset/legal/overview)

 The process of minting Redcurry tokens follows a few simple rules:

 * Redcurry is a means of payment, and therefore Redcurry tokens will only be sold through partners who are licensed financial service providers.
-Visit our Website to find out where Redcurry tokens can be bought.
+Redcurry distribution partners will be published on the [website.](https://redcurry.co)
-* Redcurry tokens are only issued/minted by Redcurry Holding when there is demand for more Redcurry tokens and Redcurry Holding has opportunities to invest in suitable real estate.
+* Redcurry tokens are only minted and sold by Redcurry Holding when there is demand for more Redcurry tokens and Redcurry Holding has opportunities to invest in suitable real estate.
 Redcurry Holding will never accumulate cash positions beyond a certain threshold (long-term target is 10% of total assets in cash).
-* Redcurry tokens can only be issued/minted or destroyed/burned by Redcurry Holding and only at the actual Net Asset Value per token; therefore, no dilution of value can occur at any point in the increase or decrease of the supply of Redcurry tokens.
+* Redcurry tokens can only be minted and sold or bought and burned by Redcurry Holding and only at the actual Net Asset Value per token; therefore, no dilution of value can occur at any point of time through the increase or decrease of token supply.

 The Redcurry system has no expiration date, Redcurry tokens can be acquired or sold at any time and held indefinitely.
 Also, the minting of new Redcurry tokens can be repeated indefinitely at any time.
 Redcurry Holding may also buy at any time Redcurry tokens and burn them.
 However, the Holding can never be obliged to do so, as the Redcurry tokens holders do not hold any rights to demand so.
 The effect of this principle is that no market pressure can be exerted on the real estate portfolio of Redcurry Holding, and thus also not on the NAV per tokens.
 In other words, a bank run event cannot occur.